Martinomagnifico/reveal-pug-scss-starter/README.md

 }
 ```

-That also means that you should add that to the `scripts` block in your index.pug file, like this:
+The Appearance package will then be copied to the assets folder whenever you use `npm start`.
+But to be able to use it, you should add it to the `scripts` block in your index.pug file, and register it in the Reveal config like this:

 ```pug
 block append scripts